Giveaway of the Day Forums » Games Discussion

 http://www.giveawayoftheday.com/freeware/2007/07/30/free-mp3-wma-wav-converter/

-Your progress is automatically saved when you exit the game, and when you return you can start where you left off or play an earlier level.
-While playing any particular level, if you decide you want to start again you can do so by pausing the game using the Esc key.
+While playing any particular level, if you decide you want to start again you can do so by pausing the game and using the Esc key.
 This will bring up a menu which includes options, restart exit or resume the game.
 If you choose to restart the game you will automatically lose a life, though if you choose to exit then restart again via the levels selection map you do not.

 By choosing words other than the ones suggested in the players info panel to the bottom right of the playing area you can earn awards, but choosing the words suggested gains you extra bonus points.
 For example creating 100 unique words, that is words that are not being suggested, will give you the first level of the award.
-Using the special bricks with a * mark allows you to make words that have letters missing from them.
+Using the special bricks with a ‘* mark' allows you to make words that have letters missing from them.
 For example,

 K*TE automatically changes the * to a I making KITE.

-When first starting the game you are presented with an information screen (see the screen captures via the links below) which shows you everything you need to know about this game.
-You can also select (toggled on by default) an in game tutorial, which will take you through the basics odf the game.
+When first starting the game you are presented with an information screen (see the screen captures via the links below for details) which shows you everything you need to know about this game.
+You can also select (toggled on by default) an in game tutorial, which will take you through the basics of the game.
 Later on when bonus items such as ruby and diamond gems are presented you will get little balloons popping up via the lizard helper with further information about the bonus.
 The lizard also acts as a warning if you are taking too long over thinking about a word combination; the levels are timed.
 It also comes out with some funny stuff as well, which will endear the kids to the game, (possibly).
 Once a letter has been selected for a word it cannot be used again unless you decide to scrap the word in which case you can use the clear button which is situated to the left of the word creation field, or alternatively you can remove individual letters by right clicking on the ones you want deselecting.
-To submit a word you can ether click on the green submit hand (note to the developer - maybe it’s the wrong color with respect to red/green color blindness) or double click anywere on the word you’ve made.
+To submit a word you can ether click on the green submit hand (note to the developer - maybe it’s the wrong colour with respect to red/green colour blindness) or double click anywhere on the word you’ve made.

 At the end of a level you are presented with skills table.
 There are four to choose from: